Skip links

 in Tags

-The first Gene Therapy intervention is carried out in the United States: it is carried out on a little girl suffering from SCID (severe combined immunodeficiency)
+The first Gene Therapy procedure is performed in the United States: it is performed on a child affected by SCID (severe combined immunodeficiency)

 1986